+g.
 The Group has classified certain intangible assets (emissions certificates) as current (see Note 22(E)) because they are expected to be realised within 12 months of the reporting date.
-An entity needs to apply the requirements in IAS 1 in determining whether to classify intangible assets as current or non-current. - IFRS 15.B21, BC367 h.
-IFRS 15 Revenue from Contracts with Customers and other standards do not specify where assets for rights to recover products from customers with regards to sales with a right of return should be presented.
-The Group has included these assets within 'inventories' and disclosed them separately in the notes (see Note 17). - IAS 1.54-55, IFRS 15.105, 109, A, BC320-BC321, Insights 4.2.510
+An entity needs to apply the requirements in NZ IAS 1 in determining whether to classify intangible assets as current or non-current.

+h.
+NZ IFRS 15 Revenue from Contracts with Customers and other standards do not specify where assets for rights to recover products from customers with regards to sales with a right of return should be presented.
+The Group has included these assets within 'inventories' and disclosed them separately in the notes (see Note 17).

 Although it is not specifically required, the Group has presented in the statement of financial position line items related to contract assets and contract liabilities.
-For further guidance on applying the requirements in IAS 1 for classification of contract assets and contract liabilities as current or non-current, see 4.2.510 in Insights into IFRS.
-Although this guide uses the terms 'contract assets' and 'contract liabilities', an entity may also use other terms. - IAS 1.66, Insights 3.1.30
+For further guidance on applying the requirements in NZ IAS 1 for classification of contract assets and contract liabilities as current or non-current, see 4.2.510 in Insights into IFRS.
+Although this guide uses the terms 'contract assets' and 'contract liabilities', an entity may also use other terms.

+j.
 The Group has classified prepayments as current because they relate to the purchase of inventories and are expected to be realised within 12 months of the reporting date.
-An entity should apply the requirements in IAS 1 in determining whether to classify prepayments as current or non-current.
+An entity should apply the requirements in NZ IAS 1 in determining whether to classify prepayments as current or non-current.